shakirworks/shakirworks/README.md

 ## Hi this is Shakir 👋

-An Experienced Solutions Developer who is expanding his knowledge in the world Data Engineering and Cloud Architecture.
+An Experienced Solutions Developer who is expanding his knowledge in Data Engineering and Cloud Architecture.

 3+ years of Experience in Leading Designing SQL Data Migration Strategy focusing on on-premise to cloud Migration.